libp2p/specs/pubsub/gossipsub/partial-messages.md

 2. `.PartialMessageBytes(partsMetadata: bytes) -> Result<(EncodedPartialMessage: bytes), Error>`
    1. The method should return an encoded partial message with just the parts the peer requested.
-3. `.PartsMetadata() -> bytes`
+3. `.EagerPartialMessageBytes() -> Result<(EncodedPartialMessage: bytes, partsMetadata: bytes), Error>`
+   1. The method should return an encoded partial message of eager data that should be sent, along with the partsMetadata a peer would have after receiving the encoded partial message.
+4. `.PartsMetadata() -> bytes`: The parts this partial message has.

 Gossipsub in turn provides a `.PublishPartial(PartialMessage, PartialPublishOptions)` method.

 The `PartialPublishOptions` contains:

-1. Optional eager data that should be pushed to peers who haven't sent us a bitmap yet.
-2. An optional list of peers to publish to instead of the topic mesh peers.
-    1. This is useful for responding to peers who are not in the node's mesh, but sent the node a PartialMessage (e.g similar to Gossipsub's `IHAVE`)

 When Gossipsub receives a partial message it MUST forward it to the application.
 The application decides if it should act on the message by either requesting